JoeWroe/makers_MTG_hub/README.md

 ```bash
 > git clone https://github.com/MakersMTG/makers_MTG_hub.git
 ```
 Then `cd` into the directory.
-You'll want to `bundle install` next and then `bundle exec rake db:migrate`
+You'll want to `bundle install` next.

 ## Database

+Ensure you're all set up with `psql`.
+To setup the databases run `bundle exec rake db:migrate`

 ## How to run the test suite